rust-lang/book/second-edition/src/ch02-00-guessing-game-tutorial.md

 ## Comparing the Guess to the Secret Number

 Now that we have user input and a random number, we can compare them.
 That step is shown in Listing 2-4.
-Note that this code won't compile quite yet, as we will explain.
+Note that this code won’t compile quite yet, as we will explain.

 <span class="filename">Filename: src/main.rs</span>